 Survival of the Fittest

 The Pandemic has brought back centuries-old Darwin’s theory: “Survival of the Fittest.”
 People felt stranded with no jobs and dwindling businesses.
 Locked up in their homes, they had no choice but to create new ideas to survive and thrive.
-The digital world never saw such a boom time ever.
+The digital world never saw such a boom time.

 The Covid era was the real test of design thinking.
 Organizations and individuals innovated their products and services based on people’s problems and preferences.
 The world is no longer the same.
 A huge energy shift happened during the pandemic and the shift continues.